Anchorsify/Anchorsify.github.io/_summons/Snake.md

 The cobra bites someone!
 This does 10d10 damage.
 If partial defense does not apply, the opponent must also defend against the cobra's venom, with the cobra receiving a +5 bonus to its Toxicology roll.

 **Constrict** *(Speed 14, 6 AP)*
 A cobra can grab someone and wrap them in its tail.
 This is treated as a grapple, but the cobra suffers none of the normal penalties for being in a grapple; however, it cannot move while holding someone this way.
-Every 10 IC, the person being constricted suffers a Suffocation 1 and takes 5*(cobra's damage bonus) damage.
+Every 10 IC, the person being constricted suffers a Suffocation 1 and takes 5*(cobra's damage bonus) damage, which can not wound.
 The cobra has a +5 bonus to its rolls to maintain the grapple.
 Escape Grapple cannot be used to escape from a cobra's coils.
 If the cobra chooses to Bite the person it's constricting, their defense has a -6 penalty.

 **Devour Illusion** *(Speed 15, 5 AP, Chakra 20)*
 When confronted with a genjutsu, cobras can siphon the chakra sustaining it out of the air and "eat" it.
 This works against area-of-effect genjutsu as well as genjutsu affecting individuals, though in the latter case whoever has the genjutsu on them broken also advances 1 Fatigue level.
 This may only be used on willing individuals.